Sam Gores: Career

 After school, he worked without salary as an agent at The Gage Group, Inc., founded by Martin Gage, for almost two years while selling shoes on the side to support himself.
 Eventually, Gage brought Gores on staff.
 After several years at The Gage Group, Gores left to open his own agency, SGA Representation, and began to expand his business over time by acquiring other agencies.
 In 1986, SGA acquired The Jack Fields Agency and changed its name to Gores/Fields.

 Gores represented Academy Award-winning actor Philip Seymour Hoffman, and was described as “the most un-agent agent in the business because he’s a human being first,” by another one of his clients, Laurence Fishburne.
 Gores expanding his agency through acquisitions and mergers.
 By 1993, he had forged pacts with other agencies to form Paradigm, which now has clients that include Academy Award-winning actor Adrien Brody, Emmy Award winner Julie Bowen, Emmy and Tony Award winner Fishburne and Antonio Banderas.

 Paradigm moved into the former headquarters of MCA Inc. on Crescent Drive in Beverly Hills and expanded its list of customers to include a broad base of Hollywood, Broadway, literary, television and musical talent.

 In 2005, Paradigm's entered the music industry when it acquired Monterey Peninsula Artists and its roster of clients expanded to include The Black Eyed Peas, Aerosmith, Dave Matthews Band and Toby Keith.
 It later acquired New York-based Little Big Man, adding Coldplay and The Fray.
+In 2010, with his brothers, he made an all-cash $550 million bid to buy Miramax, but lost the deal against The Weinstein Company.
 As of 2014, Paradigm represents roughly 1,000 bands and artists, including Ed Sheeran, Fun., Janelle Monáe and Jason Mraz; and has grown to eight offices – Beverly Hills, Manhattan, Monterey, Nashville, Brooklyn, Austin, Hollywood, and London – and more than 300 employees.
+In 2020, his brother Tom became a shareholder of Paradigm through his investment vehicle Crescent Drive Media.
+The following year, he sold Paradigm's live music representation business to Wasserman.